bitcoin-dex/bitcoin-dex/bitcoin-dex.md

 Some of the above might be impossible, but the general research direction seems fruitful.
 The purpose of this project is to systematically explore the above vision for DeFi on Bitcoin.
 You are invited to criticise and contribute ideas.

-The following discusses a protcol for a decentralised exchange.
+The following discusses a protocol for a decentralised exchange.
 For now, all other items on the wish list are ignored.

 # Bitcoin DEX Protocol
 On a _Bitcoin DEX_ you can trade Colored Coins against Bitcoins.
 It is permissionless, non-custodial and requires no central party to operate it.
 Order matching happens mostly offchain, so the onchain footprint for a swap is small, which makes it feasible on top of bitcoin.
 By introducing [trust minimized orderbook servers](#trust-assumptions-for-orderbook-servers) to update orders offchain, the protocol becomes fast and responsive enough for market makers to provide liquidity.